liyewen521/.dotfiles/README.md

 # linux\_tool
-My configurations of liunx tools:
+My configurations of some tools using on Linux:
   - neovim
   - tmux
   - zsh